26 Oct A Beginner’s Guide to Restoring a Historic Home

 - Abnormal sounds and smells from outlets

-Plumbing issues are also one of the most common historic home renovation problems.
-Pipes can rust and break with age, which can cause water damage and a faulty sewage system for sinks, toilets and showers.
+Plumbing issues are also among the most common historic home renovation problems.
+With age, pipes can rust and break, causing water damage and a faulty sewage system for sinks, toilets, and showers.

 Common signs of plumbing issues can include: